Different Types of Freezers

 How much power does a chest freezer use?

-When in operation, a chest freezer will use between 120 and 240 watts of power.
+A chest freezer will use between 120 and 240 watts of power when in operation.
 This is, however, about half the power usage of a typical refrigerator.

 Is the upright style better than the chest style for efficiency and capacity?